Termite Bond Letters ๐Ÿ“„ A Full Guide to the Fineprint

 Renewal Procedures and Frequency

-3. Update Treatment: If needed, new treatment can be applied.
+3. Update Treatment: If needed, a new treatment can be applied.

 4. Review and Sign: The new bond letter, making it all legally binding once again.